Beef Cheeks Stew with Mushrooms Recipe

 Posted on 19th of September, 2012 by Lévana

-I just spent hours picking some fellow bloggers’ brains, about how to rename beef cheeks.
-The name bothers me no end. when I say cheeks, I imagine something inviting, rosy and kissable.
+For the sake of these beef cheeks with mushrooms, I just spent hours picking some fellow bloggers’ brains, about how to rename beef cheeks.
+The name bothers me no end.
+When I say cheeks, I imagine something inviting, rosy and kissable.
 But to a cow?
+Beef Cheeks?
 It ain’t happening!

 Now that we had this little talk, let me tell you this: Beef cheeks are absolutely delicious, succulent and gelatinous, and form a rich and velvety sauce, all at a reduced price and reduced labor.
-Because it is so flavorful, I did not take any steps other than, all aboard at the last hour of cooking (the meat cooks all by itself in water for the first two hours, and that’s when I proceed with making the dish proper).
-I made this dish, a sort of undemanding and low maintenance cousin of Bourguignon, my own expat version of it, for Rosh Hashanah, determined NOT to say the dreaded word “cheeks” when asked, terrified that all bets would be off.
+Because it is so flavorful, I did not take any steps other than, all aboard at the last hour of cooking.
+The beef cheeks cook all by themselves in water for the first two hours, and that’s when I proceed with making the dish proper.
+I made this dish, a sort of undemanding and low maintenance cousin of Bourguignon, my own expat version of it, for Rosh Hashanah, determined NOT to say the dreaded word “beef cheeks” when asked, terrified that all bets would be off.
 So I decided to wait until the whole platter was licked clean to spill the beans!

 PS: Beef cheeks are quite homely.
 Forget the name, forget the look, and keep going: you are in for a treat!

 4 pounds beef cheeks, left whole (you will get about 5-6 cheeks total), rinsed thoroughly several times to rid them of their excess salt

 2 bags frozen tiny onions (cute, and no peeling.
 Settle for 2 large diced onions)

 1/4 cup creme de Cassis (liquor stores)

 5-6 sprigs thyme (throw it all in.
 Fish it out at the end of cooking)

 1 sprig rosemary, leaves only